 Although the origin of this name may seem obvious to most, the real source lies far from fruit trees.
 Far to the north, the Urquharts were hereditary Sheriffs of Cromarty.
 This difficult Gaelic name posed problems for even the Scottish tongue.

 In Loch Ness, Scotland, their seat, they were frequently called Orchar or Orchard.
 Hence, the name Orchard earned the right to be a sept of the great Clan Urquhart.
 In the 14th century it is generally believed that a branch of this clan moved south to Devon and became seated at Hartland Abbey.

 Early History of the Hockearde family

-Another 147 words (10 lines of text) covering the years 1410, 1750, 1468 and 1504 are included under the topic Early Hockearde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hockearde research.
+Another 74 words (5 lines of text) covering the years 1410, 1750, 1468 and 1504 are included under the topic Early Hockearde History in all our PDF Extended History products and printed products wherever possible.

 Hockearde Spelling Variations

 Spelling variations of this family name include: Orchard, Orchar, Orcher, Orcutt, Orcherd, Augher and others.

 Early Notables of the Hockearde family (pre 1700)